tinkerlev/Luai.io/README.md

 #### ❌ **STRICTLY PROHIBITED:**
 - Commercial use of any kind
-- Using the SecurePulses name, logo, or branding
+- Using the Luai name, logo, or branding
 - Copying substantial portions of the code
 - Offering competing cybersecurity services
-- Domain registration with "SecurePulses" or variants
+- Domain registration with "Luai" or variants

 **Violation of these terms may result in legal action.**